alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 We need to tell the caller whether the lock/unlock succeeded.

 We probably want some context, especially if something goes wrong -- so more than a simple boolean.
-We could use a `Try` or a `Future`, but that doesn't feel quite right -- we expect lock failures sometimes, and it'd be nice to type the errors.
+We could use a `Try` or a `Future`, but that doesn't feel quite right -- we expect lock failures sometimes, and it'd be nice to type the errors beyond just `Throwable`.

 Eventually we settled upon using an `Either`, with case classes for lock/unlock failures that include some context for the operation in question, and a Throwable that explains why the operation failed: